-NJR Research Committee
+NJR Research Committee (RC)

 The Research Committee is responsible for delivering the research agenda of the NJR.
 The committee’s aim is to enhance the understanding of the science of arthroplasty, improve clinical practice and benefit public health.